chentsulin/awesome-graphql/README.md

 ### Android

-- [apollo-android](https://github.com/apollographql/apollo-android) - 📟 A strongly-typed, caching GraphQL client for Android, written in Java.
+- [apollo-kotlin](https://github.com/apollographql/apollo-kotlin) - A strongly typed, caching GraphQL client for the JVM, Android, and Kotlin Multiplatform.

 <a name="android-example" />